 For channels which are not covered by the ERA Licence, check the broadcasters' terms and conditions to establish whether you can record or share their material for teaching purposes.

-Utilizing other people's material without their permission at a conference or public event could potentially breach their copyright - the legal exceptions and licences which allow you to use third party material for teaching may not apply.
+Utilising other people's material without their permission at a conference or public event could potentially breach their copyright - the legal exceptions and licences which allow you to use third party material for teaching may not apply.

 Using a photo, illustration or multimedia to illustrate your talk may be difficult to defend as 'Quotation', unless it's the subject of your discussion.
 Where possible, take advantage of material released with a Creative Commons licence (find CC Images here).